rombrew/phobia/doc/HighFrequencyInjection.md

 implies `Ld < Lq`, positive saliency (IPM, SynRM) implies `Ld > Lq`.

 You should check the inductance difference along the DQ axes after the machine probing procedures.
-Inductances L1 and L2 should differ by more than ~10% to get reliable HFI operation.
+Inductances Ld and Lq should differ by more than ~10% to get reliable HFI operation.

 	(pmc) pm_probe_impedance